Recitation: Islam

 Quran literally means "recitation".
 The 1924 Cairo Quran, the Quran that is in "general use" throughout almost all the Muslim world today, is based on the "Ḥafṣ" version ("qira'at") based on ʻAsim's recitation, the 8th-century recitation of Kufa. ۞ It uses a system of additional symbols and an elaborate system of modified vowel-signs and for minute details, not identical to any older system.

 Recitation as a performing art

 Recitation is practiced as a performing art especially in Bangladesh and India.
 Nowadays it is a popular art form in Bengal.
 The reciters recite Bengali poems on stage and electronic media.
 Shambhu Mitra, Kazi Sabyasachi, Pradeep Ghosh, Partha Ghosh, Gouri Ghosh, Utpal Kundu are great reciters from West Bengal.
 Reciters like Samiran Sanyal, Bratati Bandyopadhyay, Bijoylakshmi Burman, Pinaki Chattopadhyay, Sutapa Bandyopadhyay, Urmimala Basu, Samya Karpha to name a few, are contributing significantly in this field.
 There are many such organizations of recitation, with most located in Bangladesh.

-It was often popular for a poet to recite his or her newly-created poetry to an audience.
+It was often popular for a poet to recite his or her newly created poetry to an audience.
 In the early twentieth century, recitation developed into an autonomous art form.

 Recitationes were a common way for Roman poets to test and publicize their works.

+Recitation to music

+Accompanied recitations of poetry or dramatic texts, most often for spoken voice and piano, became very popular in nineteenth century Europe as an after dinner entertainment.
+Jacqueline Waeber has explored how, during the 19th century and particularly in Germany, poetic recitation became increasingly 'musicalized' by the addition of musical accompaniments for the Lied and the musical melodrama, as part of a search for new declamatory styles.

+The genre was often looked down on as something for authors and composers of lesser stature, though there are examples by Robert Schumann (Ballads for Declaration, 1850s), Richard Strauss (Enoch Arden, 1897) and Max von Schillings (Das Hexenlied, 1904).
+The English composer Stanley Hawley made many such settings, some of which were performed at the first season (1895) of the Henry Wood Proms in London.
+His friend Lena Ashwell was often the performer.

+Facade, an entertainment, poems by Edith Sitwell, music by William Walton is a series of poems which are recited (through a megaphone) over an instrumental accompaniment.
+The speaker (or speakers) declaim in notated rhythm.
+It was first performed in 1922.